Hands joining together over a table symbolizing collective impact and collaboration

 Communications strategy is not a separate function from organizational strategy — it is one of its primary implementation tools.

-When an organization's strategic plan identifies a new priority — entering a new geographic market, deepening community trust, cultivating a new funder segment — communications is how that priority gets operationalized.
-Every strategic objective has a corresponding communications challenge: What do people need to know, believe, or feel in order for this objective to succeed?
+Every strategic objective has a matching communications challenge.
+What do people need to know, believe, or feel for this objective to succeed?

 Frequently Asked Questions